Jiang Zemin: Family and personal life

 Jiang married Wang Yeping, also a native of Yangzhou, in 1949.
 She was his cousin, as Jiang's adoptive mother was Wang's aunt.
 Wang graduated from Shanghai International Studies University.
 They had two sons together, Jiang Mianheng and Jiang Miankang.
 Jiang Mianheng went on to be an academic and businessman, working within the Chinese space program, and founded Grace Semiconductor Manufacturing Corporation.

 It is believed that Jiang had a long-running friendship with the singer Song Zuying, Chen Zhili, and others.
 Following the rise of Xi Jinping, Song and other Jiang loyalists, including her brother Song Zuyu, fell under investigation for corruption.

 Jiang had a passable command of several foreign languages, including English and Russian.
-He enjoyed engaging foreign visitors in small talk on arts and literature in their native language, in addition to singing foreign songs in the original.
-Jiang remains the only paramount leader of China known to be able to speak in English.
+Jiang remains the only paramount leader of China known to be able to speak English.
+He enjoyed engaging foreign visitors in small talk on arts and literature in their native language, in addition to singing foreign songs in their original languages.
+In 1987, he sang When We Were Young and danced with Dianne Feinstein, who was mayor of San Francisco at the time.
+Jiang also played the ukulele during his 1997 visit to Hawai'i.

 Death

 Jiang died on 30 November 2022, at the age of 96, in Shanghai.
 According to the Chinese state media Xinhua News Agency, he died at 12:13 pm from leukemia and multiple organ failures.
 On the day of Jiang's death, the government released a notice that the national flags would be flown half-staff in key locations of Beijing and diplomatic missions abroad.
 Foreigners were not invited to attend official mourning activities.

+Jiang's body was cremated at Babaoshan Revolutionary Cemetery and his ashes were scattered near the mouth of the Yangtze River.

+Honours

+Jiang has received state honours from several countries, including the Order of the Southern Cross from Brazil and the Order of José Martí from Cuba.